NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/example_outputs.rst

 the simulation and result post-processing.

 Users could monitor the job status and retrieve result data by **GET from DesignSafe** button (:numref:`r2d_get_ds`).
 The retrieved data include four major result files, i.e., *BIM.hdf*, *EDP.hdf*, *DM.hdf*, and *DV.hdf*.
+R2D also automatically converts the hdf files to csv files that are easier to work with.
 While R2D provides basic visualization functionalities (:numref:`r2d_res`), users could access the data which are downloaded under the remote work directory, e.g., */Documents/R2D/RemoteWorkDir* (this directory is machine specific and can be found in **File->Preferences->Remote Jobs Directory**).
 Once having these result files, users could extract and process interested information - the next section will use the results from this testbed as an example to discuss more details.